j-hui/fidget.nvim/doc/fidget.md

 logger.level
 : Minimum logging level

-Set to `vim.log.levels.OFF` to disable logging.
+Set to `vim.log.levels.OFF` to disable logging, or `vim.log.levels.TRACE` to enable all logging.

+Note that this option only filters logging (useful for debugging), and is different from `notification.filter`, which filters `notify()` messages.

 Type: `vim.log.levels` (default: `vim.log.levels.WARN`)